 - Tutor with your professor during their office hours and encourage them to recommend possible students as tutors to firstname.lastname@example.org.

 - Create study groups with classmates.

 Plan to sign up in advance.
 Some tutors and subjects fill up right away, especially around midterms and finals.
 Tutors will often try to make extra appointments if they can, but times are first come, first serve.
 Plan in advance and don’t miss out.
-Scheduling appointments is cut off 10 hours before the scheduled start time.
-Thus, if you want an 8AM appointment, you must schedule by 10PM the night before.
+Scheduling appointments is cut off 19 hours before the scheduled start time.
+Thus, if you want an 8AM appointment, you must schedule by 1PM the day before.

 Canceling a Tutoring Appointment

 - Click on the appointment you would like to cancel.

 - As a matter of courtesy, we ask that you cancel and/or reschedule a reservation at least 24 hours prior to your appointment.
 This allows other students to use the tutor or for the tutor to make other plans.
 If you need to cancel on the same day as your appointment, you will need to call the front desk to cancel (503-838-8428).
 You must cancel your appointment at least 2 hours prior to the scheduled appointment time, or it will be marked as a no-show.

 - When you fail to show for a scheduled appointment, you will be marked as a NO SHOW.
 After 2 “no shows”, you will no longer have access to the online appointment book for the duration of the term.
 Access will be reinstated at the start of the following term.